-The return of Bonnie and Clyde
+The Return of Bonnie and Clyde

 Saving democracy, one bank robbery at a time.

-“An exciting ride, with tight corners, narrow escapes, and real romantic heat between Bonnie and Clyde.
+“"A timely Depression-era tale with reflections on wealthy fat cats and a rigged economic system that still ring true.
+More than that, the story is an exciting ride, with tight corners, narrow escapes, and real romantic heat between Bonnie and Clyde.
 Outlaws become patriots in this imaginative, suspenseful what-if story.”
 Kirkus Reviews

 "A fantastic story of actions, consequences, and the driving forces that turn the chaos of youth into a measured effort to achieve redemption in adulthood.
 Exceptional.”
 Midwest Book Review